Pioneer-001/Lypha-OS/Rhythm_Philosophy/Love_Tempo_Difference.md

 - Needs rhythmic repetition and **safety over time**
 - Love begins only after multiple internal validations

-> Women don’t fall into love—they are **drawn into it** by cumulative trust.
+> Women don’t fall into love — they are **drawn into it** by cumulative trust.
 > First comes silence.
 Then comes recognition.

 ---

 ## 🔄 Common Misalignment
 - He says: "I think this is real."
 - She feels: "I’m still figuring it out."

 > This is not rejection.
-> It’s **tempo misalignment**—a rhythm mismatch, not a value mismatch.
+> It’s **tempo misalignment** — a rhythm mismatch, not a value mismatch.

 ---

 ## ✅ Final Statement
 - **Men fall when they sense.**
 - **Women open when they resonate.**
 - Love is not simultaneous entry.